-Finally, we should also talk about the Booster Box of Set Boosters.
-It doesn’t come with 36 boosters as ordinary Booster Boxes.
+Before we wrap up, let’s quickly mention Set booster box.
+It doesn’t come with 36 boosters as Draft booster boxes.
 Instead it contains 30 Set Boosters.

 That’s all there’s to know about Set Booster, which looks to be a pretty fun new product.
 If you have any additional questions, feel free to ask us in the comments below.

-In case you’re looking for more Zendikar, you can find everything about Zendikar Rising here.
+In case you’re looking for more information about the Magic’s newest set, you can find Wilds of Eldraine spoilers here.

 Until next time, have fun and may your boosters (whichever you pick) contain just the card you wanted.